By now, you’ve probably already seen this image from Scott Brinker.

 The increasing complexity of Amazon Web Services has resulted in the rise of AWS certifications as a way to certify professionals who are capable of building solid and reliable infrastructure on AWS.

-In the same way, Marketing Ops will need to deeply wield marketing technology and be able to understand how your stack should act as your product evolves and your target market changes.
+In the same way, Marketing Ops will need to deeply wield marketing technology and be able to understand how your marketing stack should act as your product evolves and your target market changes.
 You’ll also need to address the knowledge gaps that exist in most of today’s Marketing Ops teams.

 Having skilled professionals who can use the best MarTech in your operations can tremendously speed up your marketing team’s ability to move quickly.